The Brass Bottle (1964 film): Plot

 Fakrash tries to instigate Harold to end his relationship with Sylvia, offering him many women.
-When Harold replies that polygamy is forbidden in the US, the latter conjures up the beautiful Tezra, a princess of the blue djinn, dressed in a revealing oriental outfit, but Harold insists on remaining faithful to Sylvia.
+When Harold replies that polygamy is forbidden in the US, the latter conjures up the beautiful Tezra, a princess of the blue djinn, dressed in a revealing harem outfit, but Harold insists on remaining faithful to Sylvia.
 Fakrash unsuccessfully tries to conjure away Tezra, as blue djinns have their own magic powers and she doesn't want to leave Harold.
 The next day, Sylvia visits Harold with a psychoanalyst but assumes he is cheating on her with Tezra and leaves.

 Harold asks Fakrash to reveal himself to Anthony, who rudely rejects him; Fakrash turns Anthony into a mule.
 Harold takes Anthony in his car to Fakrash, who only turns him back into a human when Harold decides to set up a property company with Fakrash.

 Six months later, Fakrash and Harold have ‘built’ over a thousand houses.
 The state authorities, realizing that such mass construction could not have been done in a short amount of time, open a commission of inquiry.
 When Harold testifies that Fakrash is a djinn, he is committed to a locked psychiatric ward.
 Fakrash seeks him out and defends him in court by displaying his powers, but this causes new problems.
 Fakrash explains that he can reset everything to the way it was before Harold met him, and he grants Harold's wish to do so.
 Harold returns with no memory of Fakrash to when Mr. Wackerbath visits him to offer him the settlement project.
 He also introduces him to his partner and his wife, though Harold does not recognize them as Fakrash and Tezra.